 Skip to content

-neocaml includes dedicated tree-sitter modes for opam and dune files. neocaml-opam-mode activates automatically for .opam and opam files; neocaml-dune-mode activates for dune, dune-project, and dune-workspace files (including variants like dune-workspace.ci).
+neocaml includes dedicated tree-sitter modes for opam and dune files, plus a mode for dune's cram test files. neocaml-opam-mode activates automatically for .opam, .opam.template, and bare opam files; neocaml-dune-mode activates for dune, dune-project, and dune-workspace files (including variants like dune-workspace.ci).
 Both provide font-lock, indentation, and imenu.

 opam lint